 Autumn in Alexandria, VA means showstopping trees sweeping historic streetscapes with autumn hues, photo-ready rowhouses decked out with seasonal décor and gas lamps flickering above red brick sidewalks.
 Find timely artwork, sip a rainbow cider flight and more this fall—camera in hand.
-Mask up, put portrait mode on and get inspired with our ideas below.
+Fall foliage is predicted to peak the week of October 18, so pack a mask, put on portrait mode and get inspired with our ideas below.

 1. Burst of Orange Color at Carlyle House